 Plus, because it’s a relatively long form of content (from 500 to 4k words), you’ve got more space and can do more with it.

 Versus your average social media post, you can add more links, for example.
 Tell a longer, more interesting story.
 Add more photos and videos.
 You can create a “bigger” experience and connect it more easily to the rest of your brand activation.

 Support your brand identity

 Brands which want to come across as warm and approachable can use entertaining blog content, for example.
-They’d establish their customer-friendliness, and share fun content and experiences.
+They establish their customer-friendliness and share fun content and experiences.

 Brands which want to come across as expert and knowledgeable would focus more on educational blog content.
-They’d establish their expertise, and share ideas and thoughts.
+They establish their expertise and share ideas and thoughts.

-And brands which want to show they were caring and customer focussed, would use more loyalty encouraging content.
+Brands which want to show they are caring and customer-focused would use more loyalty-building content.
 They make it clear how much customers mean to them.
 They show the great customer service they offer.